Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: Reinforcement Learning

-As mentioned above, the training procedure in the TQC algorithm as implemented by Stablebaselines3~\cite{raffin2021stable} based on~\cite{kuznetsov2020controlling} is as follows.
+The training procedure in the TQC algorithm, as implemented by Stablebaselines3~\cite{raffin2021stable} based on~\cite{kuznetsov2020controlling}, is as follows.
 During training, the algorithm first calculates the target value by the sum of the immediate reward and the discounted estimate of the future returns.
-More specifically, copies of the critic networks, often called ``target networks``, provide these estimates of future returns to avoid rapid swings in learning.
-Next, the difference between the predictions provided by the main critic networks and the target value are minimized via gradient descent, such that the critics updated parameters yield better predictions of the actual outcomes.
-To prevent abrupt shifts in the target estimates, the target networks parameters are slowly updated by a small factor termed the soft update coefficient (or Polyak coefficient), $\tau=0.005$.
-The policy network's parameters are then updated with gradient-based optimization to better choose time steps that yield higher returns to the main critics' newly updated distributions, thereby maximizing the agent's predicted long-term performance.
-For a more thorough discussion of the nuances within the algorithm, readers are referred to the original work~\cite{kuznetsov2020controlling}.
+More specifically, copies of the critic networks, often called ``target networks'', provide these estimates of future returns to avoid rapid swings in learning.
+Next, the difference between the predictions of the main critic networks and the target value is minimized via gradient descent, so that the critics' updated parameters yield better predictions of the actual outcomes.
+To prevent abrupt shifts in the target estimates, the target networks' parameters are slowly updated by a small factor termed the soft update coefficient (or Polyak coefficient), $\tau=0.005$.
+The policy network's parameters are then updated via gradient-based optimization to select better time steps that yield higher returns for the main critics' newly updated distributions, thereby maximizing the agent's predicted long-term performance.
+For a more thorough discussion of the algorithm's nuances, readers are referred to the original work~\cite{kuznetsov2020controlling}.

-Additionally, since the sensitivity of the speed-accuracy trade-off parameter $\alpha$ (\cref{eq: reward}) is not well understood, we perform a parametric analysis by training independent TQC networks for $\alpha = \{2,4,8,16\}$.
-Finally, the number of training steps was manually explored and we found that 20,000 steps resulted in a plateau of the reward for all scenarios.

-All TQC networks were trained on a laptop with the following specifications: processor AMD Ryzen 8945HS, 32 GB RAM, and an NVIDIA GeForce RTX 4070 Laptop GPU).
-Each training scenario took roughly seven minutes for the scenario in~\cref{sec: training_specifics} and approximately two hours for the scenario in~\cref{sec: transfer_learning}.
+Finally, we manually explored the number of training steps and found that 20,000 steps resulted in a plateau in reward across all scenarios.
+All TQC and TD3 networks were trained on a laptop with the following specifications: AMD Ryzen 9 8945HS processor, 32 GB RAM, and an NVIDIA GeForce RTX 4070 Laptop GPU.
+Each training scenario took at most ten minutes for the scenarios in~\cref{sect: RL perfomance}.

-It should be stated here that the environment selects a time step based solely on the observational space, i.e., we do not enforce any changes to the time step that the network chooses as opposed to previous studies~\cite{xu2023adaptive}.
-However, this lack of constraint on the policy implies that if the TQC network is not properly trained, then it may continually attempt time steps that may not converge, resulting in a constant observational space.
+It should be noted that the environment selects a time step solely based on the observational space, i.e., we do not enforce any changes to the time step chosen by the network, unlike previous studies~\cite{xu2023adaptive}.
+However, this lack of constraint on the policy implies that if the TQC (or TD3) network is not adequately trained, it may continually attempt time steps that may not converge, resulting in a constant observational space.